• Skip to primary navigation

 • Instead of plain water, cook the lentils in vegetable stock.

-• Add a teaspoon of ground cumin or this roasted powdered cumin as garnish
+• Add a teaspoon of ground cumin or roasted powdered cumin as garnish

 Texture: I like the texture of the lentils in this soup.
 If you like the soup to be smooth, use an immersion blender to make this a smooth and creamy soup.